 This is how to uninstall Webroot on your Mac

-While many people still think that Macs don’t get viruses, most odd us know that malware is a real threat to our privacy and security and integrity of our computers.
-And we know that anti-malware tools can help keep us safe.
-But what if you download and use an anti-malware tool and realize that it’s not right for you or it’s causing your Mac to slow down to an unacceptable degree?
+While many people still think that Macs don’t get viruses, most of us know that malware is a real threat to our privacy as well as the security and integrity of our computers.
+And we know that antimalware tools can help keep us safe.
+But what if you download and use an antimalware tool and realize that it’s not right for you or it’s causing your Mac to slow down to an unacceptable degree?

-I’ll show you how to uninstall Webroot from your Mac in this article.
+I’ll show you how to uninstall Webroot from your Mac.
 Let’s dive in!

 What is Webroot?

-In short, most anti-malware tools scan computers and compare what they find against a database of known malware.
-While Webroot SecureAnywheres runs every unknown program, it finds on your computer in a ‘bubble’ or ‘sandbox,’ preventing it from accessing your system.
-Then uses cloud-based artificial intelligence to monitor its behavior deciding whether or not it is malware.
+In short, most antimalware tools scan computers and compare what they find against a database of known malware.
+While Webroot SecureAnywhere runs every unknown program, it finds on your computer in a ‘bubble’ or ‘sandbox,’ preventing it from accessing your system.
+Then, it uses cloud-based artificial intelligence to monitor its behavior, deciding whether or not it is malware.

-Which tool is better - is hard to say since it mostly depends on the user preferences.
-This article is for those of you who are not fond of Webroot and looking for ways to get rid of it.
+Which tool is better is hard to say since it mostly depends on the user’s preferences.
+This article is for those of you who are not fond of Webroot and are looking for ways to get rid of it.

 How to uninstall Webroot on your Mac automatically

-A fast and no-hassle way to uninstall Webroot SecureAnywhere, or any other application, on your Mac is to use the uninstaller.
-My top pick is CleanMyMac X. The Uninstaller module is just one of this handy app's valuable tools.
+A fast and no-hassle way to uninstall Webroot SecureAnywhere — or any other application — on your Mac is to use a trusted uninstaller.
+My top pick is CleanMyMac X. The Uninstaller module is just one of this handy app’s valuable tools.
 It also allows you to free up disk storage, optimize performance, and protect your Mac from malware.

 Here’s how to remove Webroot with CleanMyMac X:

-- Launch it and choose Uninstaller in the sidebar.
+2. Open it and click Uninstaller from the sidebar.

-- Locate Webroot SecureAnywhere in the right-hand window (you can use the search box to search for it) and check the circle next to it.
+3. Locate Webroot SecureAnywhere in the right-hand window (you can use the search box to search for it) and select the circle next to it.

 Done!
 Your Mac no longer contains Webroot.